 Unlocking local potential

 I live in Ipplepen with my two (very energetic) young sons and a great husband who works in a local school.
-I set up my own business nearly five years ago and find myself working with some of the country’s finest innovators, entrepreneurs and doers.
-Many of them right here in Totnes.
+I set up my own business nearly eight years ago and find myself working with some of the country’s finest innovators, entrepreneurs and doers.

 In a previous life I was Green Lifestyles Officer on the flagship zero carbon development BedZED.
 I was regularly to be found with my head in some of the UKs first online booking systems for car clubs, fixing community composters and exploring what flooring works best to for optimum thermal exchange.
 Since then I have run events for the Refugee Council and worked with the team at Schumacher College.

-My blue skies are found whilst running, a habit since the age of 13.
-My 8 year old son and I are learning to grow vegetables together in our new garden.
+My blue skies are found whilst running, a habit since the age of 13, and when I play cricket.
 The greatest sound in the world is genuine laughter – bring it on.